BharadwajMahanthi/upgrad/README.md

 ## Conclusion

-This repository is a growing collection of machine learning projects focusing on predictive modeling, anomaly detection, and other real-world applications.
+This repository is a growing collection of machine learning and deep learning projects focusing on predictive modeling, anomaly detection, fire detection, and other real-world applications.
 Each project prioritizes automation, model-driven insights, and scalability in its approach.

 ---

+This README now includes the **Fire Detection** project and updates for the upcoming projects.
+Let me know if you would like to further refine or add more details!